Operation Barbarossa: Soviet preparations

-In 1930, Mikhail Tukhachevsky, a prominent military theorist in tank warfare in the interwar period and later Marshal of the Soviet Union, forwarded a memo to the Kremlin that lobbied for colossal investment in the resources required for the mass production of weapons, pressing the case for "40,000 aircraft and 50,000 tanks."
+In 1930, Mikhail Tukhachevsky, a prominent military theorist in tank warfare in the interwar period and later Marshal of the Soviet Union, forwarded a memo to the Kremlin that lobbied for colossal investment in the resources required for the mass production of weapons, pressing the case for "40,000 aircraft and 50,000 tanks".
 In the early 1930s, a modern operational doctrine for the Red Army was developed and promulgated in the 1936 Field Regulations in the form of the Deep Battle Concept.
 Defence expenditure also grew rapidly from just 12 percent of the gross national product in 1933 to 18 percent by 1940.

 During Joseph Stalin's Great Purge in the late 1930s, which had not ended by the time of the German invasion on 22 June 1941, much of the officer corps of the Red Army was executed or imprisoned.
 Many of their replacements, appointed by Stalin for political reasons, lacked military competence.
 Of the five Marshals of the Soviet Union appointed in 1935, only Kliment Voroshilov and Semyon Budyonny survived Stalin's purge.
 Tukhachevsky was killed in 1937.
 Fifteen of 16 army commanders, 50 of the 57 corps commanders, 154 of the 186 divisional commanders, and 401 of 456 colonels were killed, and many other officers were dismissed.
 In total, about 30,000 Red Army personnel were executed.

 Stalin further underscored his control by reasserting the role of political commissars at the divisional level and below to oversee the political loyalty of the army to the regime.
-The commissars held a position equal to that of the commander of the unit they were overseeing.
-But in spite of efforts to ensure the political subservience of the armed forces, in the wake of Red Army's poor performance in Poland and in the Winter War, about 80 percent of the officers dismissed during the Great Purge were reinstated by 1941.
+The commissars held a position equal to that of the commander of the unit they were overseeing but in spite of efforts to ensure the political subservience of the armed forces, in the wake of Red Army's poor performance in Poland and in the Winter War, about 80 percent of the officers dismissed during the Great Purge were reinstated by 1941.
 Also, between January 1939 and May 1941, 161 new divisions were activated.
 Therefore, although about 75 percent of all the officers had been in their position for less than one year at the start of the German invasion of 1941, many of the short tenures can be attributed not only to the purge but also to the rapid increase in the creation of military units.
+(Note: Despite Stalin's purge of military personnel during 1937–1938, Russia developed its military-industrial complex to the degree that it was producing 2,500 tanks, 10,000 artillery pieces, and 8,000 aircraft per year.
+Even Soviet foreign minister Molotov later wrote in his memoir that the growth of Russia's military industry before the war "could not possibly have been greater!")